PriviChat/comlink-serializer/README.md

 ## Setup

 Comlink Serializer leverages [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to enforce the Serialize and Deserialize methods in your class.
-Decorators are still an exparimental feature and as such, it is subject to change, but as far as I can tell has very good adoption and has been stable.
+Decorators are still an experimental feature and as such, it is subject to change, but as far as I can tell has significant developer adoption.

 > **Note**
 > The decorator feature must be enabled in your project.
 Below are some examples, but consult the documentation for your setup.